Never-touched-grass/pinwheel/README.md

 main.sh: main shell controller

 signup.sh: signup.
-Will have a backend later.
+Now uses an SQLite backend.

 scripter.sh: interpret() function that interprets a line the same way the shell does.